elkuku/JeJoo/readme.md

 ### How does it work ?
 The script does:

 1. Clone the [current CMS repository](https://github.com/joomla/joomla-cms).
 2. Strip out and save the "removable" packages defined in the elements.xml file.

-The result is a "bare bone" Joomla! which is still installable and a fully functional CMS.
+The result is a "bare bone" Joomla! which is still installable and a fully functional CMS.<br />
-The "additional" packages have been saved to separate folders and can be added later to create custom builds (blends ? ).
+The "additional" packages have been saved to separate folders and can be added later to create custom builds (blends ? ).<br />
 Other (3rd party) packages and languages can be added.

 ### Usage